 If you have more serious problems, bite issues, and severely turned teeth, then you may be better off with more traditional braces.
 Additionally, (and again, depending on your unique teeth) metal braces may also be able to straighten your teeth a bit faster than Invisalign.

 However, for the majority of people, Invisalign will be just as effective as traditional braces.
-Additionally, they’re much less of a hassle, and patients also say that they aren’t as painful.
+Additionally, they're much less of a hassle, and patients also say that they aren't as painful.
 We've published another great article on Invisalign Vs. Braces which goes into a great amount of detail on the subject.
 Check it out here!

 3. "How Long Should My Total Invisalign Treatment Last?"